-Send a personalized message to Gov Cooper - Restore the Sunset Clause
+Send a personalized message to Gov Cooper - Deny the Mining Permit and Restore the Sunset Clause

 HELP PROTECT William B. Umstead State Park, Odd Fellow Tract, and Crabtree Creek

 ASK Governor Cooper to protect our State Park and public lands from a proposed NEW 400-foot deep rock mine on the Odd Fellows Tract.
 Ask the Governor to:

 Restore the promised SUNSET CLAUSE at the existing rock quarry on the south side of Crabtree Creek and end the noise, dust, water pollution and truck conflicts at our popular Park entrance off Harrison Avenue by 2031.
 Restore Sunset Clause, prevent new quarry.

 Perform a FULL Environmental Assessment per the NC State Environmental Policy Act (SEPA) for the proposed new quarry pit on the north (other side of Crabtree Creek)

 DID YOU KNOW?
 Existing Quarry at Park entrance of Harrison Ave was promised to SUNSET by 2031!